ilia-funtov/OneDly-Theme/README.md

 # Demo and Examples

-A demo can be found here [...](https://github.com/cdeck3r/OneDly-Theme)
+Have a look at the [demo](http://cdeck3r.com/OneDly-Theme/).

-Example files structuring a project are stored in theme's `exampleSite/content` directory.
+The demo uses examples files.
+They structure a project and are stored in the theme's `exampleSite/content` directory.
 The `exampleSite` directory also contains a `config.toml` with default parameter settings.

 # Screenshot